Introduction to The Good Earth

 - Action: The main action of the novel comprises the life of Wang Lung and his family until he takes over the Hwang mansion and becomes the rich man of the village.
 The rising action occurs when Wang Lung returns to his village as a rich man, while the falling action occurs when he hands over the full house to his uncle.

-- Anaphora: The Good Earth shows the use of anaphora such as,
+- Anaphora: The following sentences show the use of anaphora,

 These examples show the repetitious use of “serving maid”, “out of this body” and “for my.”

-- Allusion: The novel shows the use of allusions such as,
+- Allusion: The use of allusions is given in the below examples,

 The mention of Heaven, China, and Western learning in the above examples are some notable allusions.